aarontrowbridge/aarontrowbridge.github.io/content/posts/12-multilevel-transmon.md

 ![transmon circuit diagram](/images/multilevel-transmon/transmon-circuit.png)

 consists of a Josephson junction element shunted by a capacitor.
-For a detailed description of the this system and quantum electrical circuits in general, see [^2].
+For a detailed description of this system and quantum electrical circuits in general, see [^2].

 ## lab-frame Hamiltonian